sapphiredev/cli/docs/guide/custom-templates.md

 ```

-If you look at the name of the class, you will see it includes `{{name}}`, this is the component's name and it is replaced with that name when creating the component.
+If you look at the name of the class, you will see it includes <span v-pre>`{{name}}`</span>, this is the component's name and it is replaced with that name when creating the component.
 For example: if we created this component with the name `HelloWorld`, the name of the exported class would be `HelloWorldCommand`.
 It is not required but if you need it, this is how it's done.

 - And now you can create component with your template

 ```
 sapphire generate <component> <name>